 The Crystal Waters of Nassau

 "I love the Bahamas," says Lauren Pruner of PR Blonde.
 "The people, the colored streets of Nassau and the crystal clear blue waters are the perfect backdrop for a wanderlust shot.
-We ventured over to Queens Staircase—an old spot covered in a jungle-like setting.
-A great place to get the true island flavor with tons of palm trees."
+We ventured over to the Queen's Staircase, an old spot covered in a jungle-like setting—a great place to get the true island flavor with tons of palm trees."

 The White-Out Streets of Mykonos